afeld/git-setup/README.md

 ### Windows

 For Windows setup, try [GitHub for Windows](http://windows.github.com/), which comes preconfigured with all of the fixes in git-setup.
+[The official build](http://git-scm.com/downloads) or [Git Portable](https://github.com/bungeshea/GitPortable) are also options.

 ## Resources